-If a supply boost is needed, options include:
+If a supply boost is needed, you have some options:

-- Take care of yourself – Reduce stress, rest when possible, hydrate, and eat a balanced diet — with an extra 500 calories a day to support breastfeeding.
-Don’t lose more than 1 pound weekly if you are still trying to shed baby weight.
+Take care of yourself: Reduce stress, rest when possible, hydrate and eat a balanced diet with an extra 500 calories a day to support breastfeeding.
+Don’t lose more than 1 pound weekly if you’re still trying to shed baby weight.

 Unlike in many other countries, breastfeeding isn’t the norm for American moms.
-According to the Centers for Disease Control and Prevention, only 46.2 percent of infants are exclusively breastfed through three months.
-This rate drops to 25.5 percent at six months.
+According to the Centers for Disease Control and Prevention (CDC), less than 50% of infants are exclusively breastfed through three months, and this rate drops to about 25% at six months.

-“In the United States, breastfeeding has been unusual – that’s been the culture for generations.
-It’s hard to change that dynamic,” Ms. Feldenkris says.
+“In the United States, breastfeeding has been unusual because that’s been the culture for generations.
+It’s hard to change that dynamic,” says Dr. Wiswell.
 “When women look to their peers or communities, they don’t see many breastfeeding moms.”

-Likewise, Ms. Feldenkris stresses exclusively nursing moms need to be open-minded about their breastfeeding goals.
-Don’t let others discourage you from so-called “extended nursing,” or nursing longer than a year.
+Likewise, nursing moms need to be open-minded about their breastfeeding goals.
+And don’t let others discourage you from extended nursing or nursing longer than a year.
 Remember, breastfeeding offers tremendous benefits.

-“If you’re surprised with how well it’s going, continue as long it works for you both – for however long you want,” she says.
+“If you’re surprised with how well it’s going, continue as long it works for you both and for however long you want,” advises Dr. Wiswell.